The Language House

 Prior to Goucher, he taught at Connecticut College, College of Idaho, and Boise State University.
 At Goucher, he teaches Introduction to Environmental Studies (ES 140), Environmental Justice (ES 410), and, starting soon, courses covering US environmental politics, policy, and law; gender, race, and the environment.
 His current research project is looking to better understand conservative environmental values and how they shape U.S. environmental politics and policy.
 Other research interests include exploring the relationship between public administration, public perceptions of “bureaucracy”, and public trust in democratic institutions.

 As a native Spanish speaker and a 1st-generation Chicano, he knows what it is like to navigate cultural and linguistic differences, feelings of not belonging, and the frustration of not remembering the word for that thing, la cosa que usas cuando hierves pasta y quieres tirar el agua…It’s right on the tip of my tongue…un colador!
 A colander!
-As Co-Director of the Language House program, he hopes to help Language House students build confidence in their everyday foreign language communication skills and cultural competence of Spanish speaking cultures by exploring film and cuisine.
+As Director of the Language House program, he hopes to help Language House students build confidence in their everyday foreign language communication skills and cultural competence of Spanish speaking cultures by exploring film and cuisine.